Backblaze/b2-sdk-python/README.release.md

 - Get the latest versions of dependencies
   - `pip install --upgrade --upgrade-strategy eager -r requirements.txt -r requirements-test.txt -r requirements-setup.txt -r requirements-doc.txt`
-- Bump the version number to an even number in `b2/version.py`.
+- Bump the version number to an even number in `b2sdk/version.py`.
 - Update the release history in README.md by changing "not released yet" to the current date for this release.
 - Run full tests (currently: `pre-commit.sh`)
 - Build docs locally (currently: `python setup.py develop; (cd doc; ./regenerate.sh) && echo ok`)
 - Commit and push to GitHub, then wait for build to complete successfully.
 - Tag in git and push tag to origin.
 (Version tags look like "v0.4.6".)
+    - `git tag vx.x.x`
+    - `git push origin vx.x.x`
 - Upload to PyPI.
   - `cd ~/sandbox/b2-sdk-python`    # or wherever your git repository is
   - `rm -rf dist ; python setup.py sdist`